Head of House - Mr R Watson

 Lyra Endeavour Award winners:

 This Endeavour awards celebrate the successes of students from any year group who have made a special effort towards the Academy through extra hard work and their participation in Academy events.
 An overall winner is rewarded with custodianship of the prestigious Lyra Endeavour Shield for the full Academic year.
-The full list of winners is below, with the overall Lyra Endeavour Shield being awarded to Oliver Pritchard (Lyra 8) for his excellent efforts in year 8.
+The full list of winners is below, with the overall Lyra Endeavour Shield being awarded to Isobel Smith (LY5) for her excellent efforts in year 9.